openstack/glance/doc/source/controllingservers.rst

   Glance ships with an ``etc/`` directory that contains sample ``paste.deploy`` configuration files that you can copy to a standard configuation directory and adapt for your own uses.
+Specifically, bind_host must be set properly.

 If you do `not` specifiy a configuration file on the command line, Glance will do its best to locate a ``glance.conf`` configuration file in one of the